 - and much more

 - How to Establish Breastfeeding to Maintain Milk Supply

 - 17 Natural Ways to Produce More Breast Milk

 You want to make sure you have all breastfeeding essentials in place for easy access when you are feeding your baby.
 Get one basket and keep all supplies that you can carry around the house.
-Ideally you should pick a quite room with low light for breastfeeding.
 Here’re supplies that you will need,

-Also, you should have nursing station right beside your bed for those nighttime feeding.
-Along with supplies listed above, nursing pillow and side table to keep your supplies will be really helpful at night.
+Also, you should have a nursing station right beside your bed for those nighttime feeding.
+Along with the supplies listed above, an organic nursing pillow and a side table to keep your supplies will be really helpful at night.

 Get Ready for Baby

-- Outfits/sleepers (washed and ready to be worn).
-If you have received lots of newborn/0-3 months outfits in your baby shower, wash only few pairs that you think you will use, because babies grow really fast.
-Most of the time, days are literally too short, and you do not have time to put cute cloths on baby.
+- Baby clothes (o-newborn).
+If you have received many newborn/0-3 months outfits in your baby shower, wash only a few pairs that you think you will use because babies grow fast.
+Most of the time, days are literally too short, and you do not have time to put cute clothes on a baby.
 You will only care about feeding your baby and catching up on your sleep initially.